prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/TAILOR.md

 # Welcome to TAILOR

-D3.2 Handbook on Trustworthy AI
+**TAILOR: Foundations of Trustworthy AI – Integrating Reasoning, Learning and Optimization**

-TAILOR: Foundations of Trustworthy AI – Integrating Reasoning, Learning and Optimization
+*D3.2 Handbook on Trustworthy AI*

 TAILOR is an EU-funded ICT-48 Network (GA 952215) with the purpose of building the capacity of providing the scientific foundations for Trustworthy AI in Europe by developing a network of research excellence centres leveraging and combining learning, optimization and reasoning.